neurite/debian-setup/docs/0200-install.md

     * Note, **do not hit Enter yet**, if you want to set up [hardware RAID (Serial ATA RAID, SATA RAID)](https://wiki.debian.org/DebianInstaller/SataRaid).
 Edit the command by appending `dmraid=true` at the end.
 However, I would recommend software RAID over hardware RAID.
 I have since switched to software RAID.
 Software RAID is set up in [the disk partition step](0201-partitions.md).
 You can continue `Expert install` without editing it if you want to set up software RAID.
 3. `Choose language`, locale `en_US.UTF-8`
 4. `Configure the keyboard`: `American English`
-5. `Detect and mount CD-ROM`.
-This should recognize the USB drive with the Debian ISO as the CD-ROM.
+5. `Detect and mount installation media`.
+This should recognize the USB drive with the Debian ISO.
-6. `Load installer components from CD`: Choose none.
+6. `Load installer components from installation media`: Choose none.
 7. `Detect network hardware`
 8. `Configure the network`.
 Auto-configure `yes` as we are using DHCP.
 Specify the host name.
 Leave the domain name empty.
 9. `Set up users and passwords`